 The Ashland Municipal Airport is located 3 miles northeast of downtown at the eastern boundary of the city limits.
-The airport has two runways, both 3,600 feet long, paved in asphalt and in good condition.
+(S03) Ashland Municipal Airport, as designated by the Federal Aviation Administration, has a single runway designated 12/30 which is 3,600 feet long x 75 feet wide.
 The surface area of the airport is approximately 95 acres.
-The airport is only for general aviation and private use.
-The land within Ashland city boundary within the Airport Overlay Zone is zoned as E-1, RR-1, R-110 and C-1.
+The airport is a Category 3 General Aviation Airport defined by the Oregon Department of Aviation.
+The land within the Ashland city boundary and within the Airport Overlay Zone is zoned as E-1, RR-1, R-1-10 and C-1.
 This TSP includes pedestrian and bicycle projects to enhance access to the airport with the intent of providing more travel options for employees at the airport and surrounding supporting land uses.